Exclusive with Pittsburgh’s own Emmy Award-Winning Comedian, Writer and Producer Ed Driscoll

 Speaking of disarray – how hard is it for comedians today in this political/cultural climate?

 It’s not good – I write about it in the book.
 I think it’s swung too far – I’m glad we all want to be kinder but you can’t joke about anything now.
 I don’t like censorship from the right or left.
-I want people to be able to talk about anything. years ago it used to be the right that seemed to censor people more, not it feels like it’s coming more from the left.
+I want people to be able to talk about anything.
+Years ago it used to be the right that seemed to censor people more, not it feels like it’s coming more from the left.
 I’m all for free speech – especially for comedians.
 If you’re offended you can always change the channel.

 I have a friend who tells brutal jokes about the Catholic church.
 He asked me if I found one offensive and I said “Yes.”
 But I told him I wouldn’t say not to do it- it was funny.
 I just wouldn’t want to listen to it.
-Who should be the arbiter of what’s offensive and what’s not.
-I wrote for Dennis Miller and we did a show in 1998 on whether America was losing it’s sense of humor.
+Who should be the arbiter of what’s offensive and what’s not?
+I wrote for Dennis Miller and we did a show in 1998 on whether America was losing its sense of humor.

 What are some of the weird experiences you talk about in your book?

-I have some good stories on working with Bob Saget, Michael Bublé, production companies getting arrested for embezzlement, the Academy Awards, Dennis Miller, the ESPY’s and more!
+I have some good stories on working with Bob Saget, Michael Bublé, production companies getting arrested for embezzlement, the Academy Awards, Dennis Miller, the ESPYs and more!

 One good one is at the ESPYS’s, I was talking to John Madden and Al Michaels as they were getting their makeup done.
 I was checking in with them to see if the script was good and picking their brains about football.
 When they left the makeup woman said they were so nice, and asked me who they were.
-I tried t explain to her who Al Michaels was – “Do you believe in miracles?”
+I tried to explain to her who Al Michaels was – “Do you believe in miracles?”
 She said “Yes, but who is he?”
 So that was a funny moment – I had to explain that was his call on TV.
 I tried to explain who John Madden was and finally asked her “Do you know the Madden video game?”
 She said “Oh!
 That’s him?”

 Stepping back – how did your career get started?

-I talk about that in my first back.
+I talk about that in my first book.
 I knew in grade school that I loved comedy.
 Robert Klein then was my favorite comic – for some reason I knew I could make people laugh.
 Even in high school at Upper St. Clair I was making parents and teachers laugh.

 When I was at Upper St. Clair I figured I would be a writer and a comedian on the side.
 I did some standup in high school and then went to school at Ohio State.
 My first day there I saw an ad for an open mic contest – that was convenient!
-I won the contest – that was in the 80’s when comedy clubs were booming.
+I won the contest – that was in the 80s when comedy clubs were booming.

 So I did more standup and saw an opportunity to make a living.
 I came back to Pittsburgh after I graduated from Ohio State and did standup at the Funny Bone.
 Dennis Miller was the big name then.
 He was very encouraging.
 I remember in his Dennis Miller voice him telling me that “You have a very bright future.”
 He didn’t say present – I wasn’t ready yet.
 But he didn’t seem like a guy to throw out idle compliments.